What Are Bedbugs?

 What Do Bedbugs Look Like?

-Bedbugs are small, oval, brown insects that feed on the blood of animals and humans.
 Adult bedbugs have flat bodies about the size of an apple seed.
 After feeding, though, they swell and turn a reddish color.

-Their flattened bodies make it possible for them to fit into tiny spaces, about the width of a credit card.
+Their flattened bodies make it possible for them to fit into tiny spaces, about the thickness of a credit card.
 This means they can get just about anywhere so long as there's blood to feed on.

-Bedbugs don't make nests like ants or bees, but tend to live in groups in hiding places.
+Bedbugs don't make nests like ants or bees but tend to live in groups in hiding places.
 They don't fly, but they can move quickly over floors, walls, and ceilings.

 Female bedbugs may lay hundreds of eggs, each about the size of a speck of dust, over a lifetime.
-Immature bedbugs, called nymphs, shed their skins five times before reaching maturity.
+Immature bedbugs, called nymphs, shed their skins five times before they're mature.
 They require a meal of blood before each shedding.
 Under favorable conditions, the bugs can develop fully in as little as a month and produce three or more generations per year.
 They can live from about 10 months to a year long.

 What Causes Bedbugs?

-Bedbugs usually get into your home from another place that's infested with them.
+Bedbugsusually get into your home from another place that's infested with them.
 If you live in an apartment or condominium, they can travel from another unit in your building.
 They might hitch a ride on used upholstered furniture.
 Or you could carry them in on luggage or a purse that you set down in a place that has bedbugs.

 They're tiny and good at hiding during the day, so it's easy for them to get into your home without you knowing it.